pjmaguire/DNAnexus-Mass-Downloader/README.md

 # DNAnexus-Mass-Downloader
 A simple script that assists in downloading whole projects from DNAnexus

 You give it the names of all the projects you would like to download, and it steps through each of them, creates the necessary folders, and downloads the specified folders.
 This requires dx-tools, so if running on a local machine you will need to make sure you install those correctly.
+You can find a [download link to dx-tools here](https://wiki.dnanexus.com/downloads).

 **Note: If you are a member of the SCG cluster all that is necessary it so add the dx-toolkit module.**